RNZ reports two more cell towers were attacked early today:

 If New Zealand was at war, we would regard an attack on critical infrastructure as treason.
 If a hostile foreign power sabotaged critical infrastructure, it might not be an act of war.
 It would be a serious diplomatic incident.

 In a sense, this is what is now going on with the so called anti–5G protesters.
 People around the world are being wound up, fed a careful diet of lies and misinformation in order to trigger this kind of behaviour.

 There’s no question some of this propaganda is, at some point, serving or even directly controlled by state controlled organisations.
 It is quite deliberate.
 You can speculate which states might be behind the messages.

 New Zealand may not be in their direct sights.
 It’s unlikely anyone sitting in a foreign capital is high-fiving a colleague because a cell tower was taken out in Ōtāhuhu.
-We are probably collateral damage in a slow-motion underground cold war being fought elsewhere.
+We are probably collateral damage in a slow-motion underground cold war.